dulcirena/TAD-triforce/README.md

 5. [bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html)

 ## Usage:
-*From fastq raw data to topologically associated domains annotation*.
+# From fastq raw data to topologically associated domains using Arrowhead and HiCExplorer
+*Work in progress*

-*Compute consensus TAD calling with TRIFORCE*
+# Compute consensus TAD calling using TRIFORCE workflow
+Once you have ran Arrowhead and HiCExplorer to obtain the their corresponding TAD annotation files, it is time to use TRIFORCE to obtain a consensus set of high-confidence TADs.

 To run the complete workflow for TAD annotation:

 ```